docQodly/docs/docs/studio/design-webforms/states.md

 In addition to the standard actions, webform object exposes several states related functions with error handling for "Conditional" states, like:

-- `addState`: Applies the differences from selected states to the current webform.
+- [`enableState`](../../language/WebFormClass#enablestate): Applies the differences from selected states to the current webform.
-- `removeState`: Removes the applied differences from the webform.
+- [`disableState`](../../language/WebFormClass#disablestate): Removes the applied differences from the webform.
-- `clearState`: Returns the webform to its base state.
-- `getCurrentStates`: Returns a collection of state names currently applied to the webform.
-- `getStates`: Provides a list of all state names defined for the webform.

 :::info
 These functions are designed to target only "Normal" states.
 In the event a "Conditional" state is used, the function will either return an error or not execute any action.